-Since one of the purposes of Linux Mint is to be easy to use and to work out of the box, a collection of software is included by default in order to let you achieve common/important tasks.
+Since one of the purposes of Linux Mint is to be easy to use and to work out of the box, a collection of software is included by default in order to let you achieve common/ important tasks.

 In the right-hand section of the menu, you can see all installed applications.
 They are organized by categories.
-The first category is called "All applications" and, as you probably guessed, it shows you a list of all installed applications.
+The first category is called "All" and, as you probably guessed, it shows you a list of all installed applications.

 The last two categories, "Preferences" and "Administration", show you the tools and applications provided to configure and administrate Linux Mint.
-We'll focus on these applications later on, as they are also present in the "Configuration center".
+We'll focus on these applications later on, as they are also present in the "Control Center".

-The categories in the center provide most of the applications you'll use on a daily basis.
+The 5 categories in the center provide most of the applications you'll use on a daily basis.
 As you install new software, new categories might appear.

-In "Accessories", you can find the following software:
+In "Accessories", you can find the following software :: --- ----

-Name Description Archive Manager Tool to view, create or extract archive files (zip, tar,) Calculator A calculator Character Map A tool to easily copy and paste special characters (accentuation for instance) Disks A tool which shows you how your hard drives are partitioned.
-Files A link to open the home directory in Nemo Font Viewer A tool to look at available fonts Help A tool that shows a suitably formated document comparable to this document Passwords and keys Manage your passwords and encryption keys Screen reader Provides access to graphical desktop environment via synthesized speech and/or refreshable braille Screenshot A tool to take screenshots.
+Name Description Archive Manager Create and modify an archive Calculator A calculator Color selection dialog Tool to select and copy colors Dictionary Tool to search words in online dictionary sources Disks A tool to manage your drives and media.
+Document Viewer View multi-page documents Help A tool that shows a suitably formated document comparable to this document Screen Reader A tool that provides support for synthesized speech and/or refreshable braille to the graphical desktop Search Tool A tool that lets you search for files on the computer Take Screenshot A tool to take screenshots.
 You can also launch this with the "Print Scrn" key on your keyboard to take screenshots of the desktop, or with "ALT"+"Print Scrn" to take screenshots of the current window.
-Terminal The Terminal Text editor Gedit, a text editor Tomboy Notes An application to take notes USB Image Writer A simple tool to write an iso to a usb drive USB Stick Formatter A simple tool to clean and format a usb drive
+Text Editor Edit text files Tomboy Notes An application to take notes USB Image Writer A simple tool to make a bootable USB stick USB Stick Formatter A tool to format a USB stick